 After a solid, fast and consistent 2015 season, Ross nailed consistency in an even bigger way in 2016 with a steady and impressive climb to find her home on the podium once again.
-Ross amassed 14 top 15 finishes, nine top 10 finishes and five top 5 finishes—across three disciplines.
+Ross amassed 14 top 15 finishes, nine top 10 finishes, and five top-five finishes—across three disciplines.
 Count 'em!
 Watch Ross tap into that momentum for the 2017 season as she works to find podium consistency.

 OFF THE SNOW